 Mix two to three teaspoons of Epsom salt with your shampoo and wash your hair with this mix.
 Let it remain on your hair for 2 to 3 minutes before washing.
 You can do this twice a week for better results.

 6. Baking Soda

 Baking soda works great as a dry shampoo as well as a rinse for oily hair.
 Anecdotal evidence suggests that its alkaline nature may help balance the pH of your scalp and absorb the excess oil.

 Mix 2 to 3 tablespoons of baking soda with water and make a thick paste.
 Apply this to your scalp and hair.
 Leave it on for about 5 minutes and rinse it off with cold water.
-You can apply it twice a week.
-But exercise caution if you are allergic to baking soda or if you have any cuts, wounds, or rashes – as it may cause a mild burning sensation.
+As this is mixture is very drying, do not use it frequently.
+Exercise caution if you are allergic to baking soda or if you have any cuts, wounds, or rashes – as it may cause a mild burning sensation.

 7. Green Tea

-Green tea is loaded with polyphenols that promote scalp health.
+Green tea is loaded with polyphenolsi XPlant micronutrients that cause the proliferation of specialized hair follicle cells to stimulate hair growth and prevent hair fall. that promote scalp health.
 It plays a significant role in controlling sebum secretion (5).

 Add green tea powder to boiling water and strain the water.
 Let it cool down completely and apply it to the scalp and hair.
 Leave it on for 30 to 40 minutes and rinse it off.
 You can do it once a week.

 Massaging argan oil into your scalp and hair can redistribute the sebum to your hair shafts and keep them moisturized (6).
 It may also regulate the secretion of sebum and stimulate blood circulation.
 However, there is limited data on how it benefits oily hair.